Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

-However, the goal of this paper is broader than merely proving Theorem~\ref{T:homeo}—we investigate the relationship between the automorphism groups of projective Fra{\"i}ss{\'e} limits and the homeomorphism groups of compact spaces that are canonical quotients of those limits.
+The goal of this paper is broader than merely proving Theorem~\ref{T:homeo}—we investigate the relationship between the automorphism groups of projective Fra{\"i}ss{\'e} limits and the homeomorphism groups of compact spaces that are canonical quotients of those limits.
 The mathematical context for this investigation is as follows.
+(For detailed information on projective Fra{\"i}ss{\'e} theory, see Appendix~\ref{A:projf}.)
 One starts with a countable (up to isomorphism) family $\cK$ of finite reflexive graphs and a family of epimorphisms among graphs in $\cK$.
+(A {\bf reflexive graph} is a binary symmetric reflexive relation.
+An {\bf epimorphism} is a function from the vertices of one reflexive graph to the vertices of another that preserves the edge relation and is surjective on edges and so, by reflexivity, also on vertices.)
 When writing $\cK$ we have in mind the family of reflexive graphs together with the family of epimorphisms.
-The binary reflexive graph relation on the structures in $\cK$ is denoted by $R$.
+The reflexive graph relation on the structures in $\cK$ is denoted by $R$.
 Assuming that the epimorphisms in $\cK$ fulfill a projective amalgamation condition, a canonical projective limit $\mathbb K$ of $\cK$ exists.
-The object $\mathbb K$ is a compact totally disconnected metric space that can be equipped with a canonical interpretation $R^{\mathbb K}$ of $R$.
-This is a compact binary reflexive graph relation on $\mathbb K$, and with a set of continuous epimorphisms from $\bbK$ to the structures in $\mathcal K$.
-If $R^{\mathbb K}$ is transitive, then it is a compact equivalence relation, which allows us to form the quotient space $K= {\mathbb K}/R^{\mathbb K}$, which is a compact metric space.
-Even though $\mathbb K$ as a topological space is totally disconnected, the quotient space $K$ is often connected, that is, it is a continuum; in fact, this is the most interesting situation from the topologically point of view.
+The object $\mathbb K$ is a compact totally disconnected metric space equipped with a set of continuous functions from $\bbK$ to the reflexive graphs in $\mathcal K$, with the reflexive graphs in $\cK$ carrying the discrete topology.
+This structure induces a canonical interpretation $R^{\mathbb K}$ of $R$ on $\mathbb K$, which is a compact reflexive graph relation.
+If $R^{\mathbb K}$ is transitive, then it is a compact equivalence relation.
+In that situation, we form the quotient space $K= {\mathbb K}/R^{\mathbb K}$, which is a compact metric space.
+Even though $\mathbb K$ as a topological space is totally disconnected, the quotient space $K$ is often connected, that is, it is a continuum---in fact, this is the most interesting situation from the topologically point of view.

 We consider two groups associated with the objects above, the automorphism group ${\rm Aut}({\mathbb K})$ of $\bbK$ and the homeomorphism group ${\rm Homeo}(K)$ of the quotient space $K$.
-Both these groups come with natural Polish group topologies on them.
+Both these groups come with natural Polish group topologies on them, namely, the topologies of uniform convergence.
 Furthermore, there is a natural continuous homomorphism